What Is the Dodd-Frank Wall Street Reform Act?

 How Trump Weakened Dodd-Frank and Increased Your Risk

-Trump claims the regulations prevent banks from lending more to small businesses.
-But the rules target large banks, which have consolidated and grown since the 2008 financial crisis.
+Trump claims Dodd-Frank keeps banks from lending more to small businesses.
+But the Act targets large banks.
+They have consolidated and grown since the 2008 financial crisis.
 Small businesses are more likely to borrow from small banks, not big banks.
-The biggest impediment to small banks is the low interest rate climate that's prevailed since the financial crisis.
+The biggest impediment to small banks is the low-interest rate climate that's prevailed since the financial crisis.
 It lowers their profitability.
-(Source: "Dodd-Frank's Effect on Small Banks Is Muted," The Wall Street Journal, October 4, 2017.)

 Trump's cabinet members say that banks no longer need the extra rules and supervision.
 They argue that the banks have enough capital to withstand any crisis.
 But banks are only so well-capitalized because of Dodd-Frank.